FaisalAl-Tameemi/ml-smartcab/README.md

 > QUESTION: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring?

+Once we implement a Q-Learning Driving Agent, we notice that it performs much better than taking random actions.
+We also notice that the agent starts to follow the rules of the road after some trials, while the random agent does not learn from them in any way thus ignores the traffic rules all together.

+The Q-Learning agent also starts to follow recommendations from the planner based on previous experiences, this means during later trials, the agent's performance increases.
+The random agent on the other hand keeps taking actions without learning in any way (i.e. past experiences have no effect on future actions).

+_About the implementation:_

 To implement a QTable for the current smartcab agent, a `QLearner` class was created.
 An instance `QLearner` class is then instantiated by the agent upon starting.
 The QTable initializes all values to 1 (arbitrarily chosen).

 Once a QTable is created, the agent tries to maximize its reward by picking the action with the highest Q value for that state.
 This however only works when the state the agent is at has been previously encountered.
 Otherwise, a random action is picked (from the 4 possible actions).